‘RHOA’ Star Porsha Williams Flaunts Post-Baby Body 6 Weeks After Baby, ‘Bounce Back Game Is Strong’

 The star’s been sharing adorable family photos with her fans via the account ever since.

-Williams showing off her post-baby body in her curve-hugging bottoms comes shortly after she claimed that another of her Real Housewives of Atlanta co-stars NeNe Leakes allegedly called her out for her weight gain during her pregnancy.
+Williams showing off her post-baby body in her curve-hugging bottoms comes shortly after she claimed that another of her Real Housewives of Atlanta co-stars, NeNe Leakes, allegedly called her out for her weight gain during her pregnancy.

 Per Pop Culture, the star shared an alleged text exchange with the former Fashion Police star in which NeNe appeared to attack her over her weight following a big falling out between the former friends on the Bravo show.